 Having an about me page is ideal if you want to make new connections, gain new clients, work with brands, and network with other entrepreneurs.
 This is one of the great ways to grow your own brand if you’re a beginner blogger.

 Don’t forget that this about me page allows your visitors to contact you and join your email list too.
-You will learn how to install this throughout the post.

 How do you write an About Me Bio? (aka How do you write a good profile about yourself?)